fizzysoftware/interakt-android/README.md

 # interakt-android
 Android Sdk For Android

-You’ll need to install Interakt’s latest SDK for it to run smoothly on your Android application.
-Prerequisites An Interakt account.
+You’ll need to install Interakt’s latest Android SDK for it to run smoothly on your Android application.
+Prerequisites:

+An Interakt account.
 You can get started for free!
-An app/website that you are managing.
+An Android Application that you are managing.
 A few minutes to get you started.

 Installation

 Step 1
-Download Interakt’s latest Andorid SDK here.
+Download Interakt’s latest Andorid SDK.

 Step 2
 Add the downloaded .aar file as an module in your project.